 A fastener’s kit should be in every home.
 A good kit usually includes a variety of picture hangers, screws, nails, and wall anchors in a mix of sizes for any home project need.

-More Tools Every New Mobile Home Owner Should Have:
+Even More Tools and Supplies Every New Mobile Home Owner Should Have:

 - Duct Tape